JuliaLang/www.julialang.org/jsoc/gsoc/images.md

 ## Contributions to a Stereo Matching Package

 When two images are taken of a scene with a calibrated stereo rig it is possible to construct a three-dimensional model of the scene provided that one can determine the coordinates of corresponding points in the two images.
-The task of determining the coordinates of corresponding points is frequenly called *stereo matching* or *disparity estimation*.
+The task of determining the coordinates of corresponding points is frequently called *stereo matching* or *disparity estimation*.
 Numerous algorithms for this task have been proposed over the years and new ones continue to be developed.

 This project will implement several stereo matching algorithms.
 Emphasis will be placed on *efficient* implementations which leverage all of Julia's features for writing fast code.